 Your Guide to Heat Pump Thermostats

-A heat pump thermostat is a specialized control designed to manage your home's heating and cooling system for optimal comfort and energy efficiency.
-Unlike standard thermostats, it handles the unique functions of a heat pump, including heating, cooling, and auxiliary heat, ensuring reliable performance year-round.
+A heat pump thermostat is a specialized smart control designed to manage your home's heating, cooling, and auxiliary heat for optimal comfort and energy efficiency.
+Unlike standard thermostats, these advanced devices balance efficient performance with long-term reliability, ensuring your system only uses backup heating when absolutely necessary.

 How Does A Heat Pump Thermostat Work?